-- a) Show that every submodule of a hereditary module is hereditary. - b) Show that the zero module is hereditary. - c) Show that there are nonzero rings R for which the only hereditary R-module is the zero module.
+EXERCISE 3.69. a) Show: every submodule of a hereditary module is hereditary. b) Show: the zero module is hereditary.

+c) Show: there are nonzero rings R for which the only hereditary R-module is the zero module.

-Example: A PID is a hereditary ring.
+EXAMPLE 3.57.
+A PID is a hereditary ring.
 Indeed, any nonzero ideal of a PID R is isomorphic as an R-module to R.